makalu/makalu.github.com/ideas/_posts/2012-11-30-about-those-unsolicited-designs.markdown

 title: About those unsolicited designs
 author: Matt Henderson
 twitter_username: mhenders
-excerpt: Occasionally the internet spotlight lands on some designer’s unsolicited redesign of a popular product, rekindling the age-old discussion of whether unsolicited design be good design.
+excerpt: Occasionally the internet spotlight lands on some designer’s unsolicited redesign of a popular product, rekindling the age-old discussion of whether unsolicited design can be good design.
 This article looks at that question.
 ---

 Whenever we do design, it’s to meet one or more *objectives*.
 Perhaps the objective is to be aesthetically pleasing.
 Perhaps it’s to increase conversion on a landing page.
 Perhaps it’s to minimize the errors made by the operator of a satellite control system.